#

 }

-Calculate-diff operation is also supported for UniStore nodes. the following request shows difference of all touched nodes in the current transaction including UniStore nodes.
-Since UniStore node has only been created, diff output only contains 'created-data' with whole root 'settings' container.
+The calculate-diff operation is also supported for UniStore nodes.
+The following request shows the diff for all touched nodes in the current transaction, including UniStore nodes.
+As the UniStore node was just created, the diff output only contains created-data with the entire root settings container.

 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \